Zscaler (NASDAQ:ZS) Updates FY 2022 Earnings Guidance

 Zscaler (NASDAQ:ZS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.64-$0.65 for the period, compared to the consensus earnings per share estimate of $0.55.
 The company issued revenue guidance of $1.08 billion-$1.08 billion, compared to the consensus revenue estimate of $1.05 billion.Zscaler also updated its Q4 2022 guidance to $0.20-$0.21 EPS.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vanguard Group Inc. increased its position in Zscaler by 0.9% during the first quarter.
-Vanguard Group Inc. now owns 7,611,843 shares of the company’s stock valued at $1,836,586,000 after acquiring an additional 68,301 shares during the last quarter.
-Renaissance Technologies LLC bought a new position in Zscaler during the first quarter valued at $168,365,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of ZS.
+Vanguard Group Inc. lifted its position in Zscaler by 0.9% during the 1st quarter.
+Vanguard Group Inc. now owns 7,611,843 shares of the company’s stock worth $1,836,586,000 after acquiring an additional 68,301 shares in the last quarter.
+Renaissance Technologies LLC acquired a new position in shares of Zscaler in the 1st quarter valued at approximately $168,365,000.
 Mirae Asset Global Investments Co.
-Ltd. increased its position in Zscaler by 14.1% during the first quarter.
+Ltd. raised its position in shares of Zscaler by 14.1% in the 1st quarter.
 Mirae Asset Global Investments Co.
-Ltd. now owns 557,345 shares of the company’s stock valued at $134,476,000 after acquiring an additional 68,982 shares during the last quarter.
-Morgan Stanley increased its position in Zscaler by 1.9% during the second quarter.
-Morgan Stanley now owns 344,900 shares of the company’s stock valued at $74,520,000 after acquiring an additional 6,365 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its position in Zscaler by 3.0% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 246,893 shares of the company’s stock valued at $59,571,000 after acquiring an additional 7,125 shares during the last quarter.
+Ltd. now owns 557,345 shares of the company’s stock valued at $134,476,000 after purchasing an additional 68,982 shares in the last quarter.
+Morgan Stanley raised its position in shares of Zscaler by 1.9% in the 2nd quarter.
+Morgan Stanley now owns 344,900 shares of the company’s stock valued at $74,520,000 after purchasing an additional 6,365 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. raised its position in shares of Zscaler by 3.0% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 246,893 shares of the company’s stock valued at $59,571,000 after purchasing an additional 7,125 shares in the last quarter.
 Institutional investors own 43.41% of the company’s stock.

 Zscaler, Inc operates as a cloud security company worldwide.
 The company provides Zscaler Internet Access solution that provides users, servers, operational technology, Internet of Things device secure access to externally managed applications, including software-as-a-service (SaaS) applications and Internet destinations; and Zscaler Private Access solution, which is designed to provide access to managed applications hosted internally in data centers, and private or public clouds.